1994

 (In Your Room - with friendly permission of © Wojciech Welc)

-On February 9 the next leg followed, this time called "Exotic-Tour".
+On 9 February the next leg started, called "Exotic-Tour" this time.

-Till April 19 the band played 28 concerts in South Africa, Australia,
+Until 19 April the band played 28 concerts in South Africa, Australia,

 Asia as well as Latin- and Southamerica.